alexcroox/battlebit-stats/README.md

 [Browse the current list of weapons](https://github.com/alexcroox/battlebit-stats/blob/main/src/lib/weapon-config.ts)

-For each weapon we need a static image and an .obj file in order to animate a 3D model.
+For each weapon we need a static `.png` image and an `.obj` file in order to animate a 3D model.
 I had trouble finding 3D models for many weapons in the source so just a .png is also fine.

 ### Vehicles